rancher/rke2/developer-docs/upgrading_kubernetes.md

 * Click "Releases"
 * Click "Draft a new release"
-* Enter the new release number (the new k8s version) into the "Tag version" box
+* Enter the new release version (the new k8s version) into the "Tag version" box
 * Click the "Publish release" button.

 This will take a few minutes for CI to run but upon completion, a new image will be available in [Dockerhub](https://hub.docker.com/r/rancher/hardened-kube-proxy).